 The British Accessibility Standard BS 8878 has been the key tool to help this strategic team-wide integration since 2010.

-So the one final advance in 2019 that I want to highlight is the launch of the international update of this Standard, ISO 30071-1 which will happen later this year.
+So the one final advance in 2019 that I want to highlight is the launch of the international update of this Standard, ISO 30071-1.
 I’ve led the work at ISO on the creation of this new Standard, together with a great team of editors and an advisory committee including delegates from Canada, Japan, Korea, France, Sweden, and the USA.
-We’re looking forwards to sharing the results of that work widely later in 2019.
+Find out all you need to know about ISO 30071-1 here.

 What do you think?